Check daemon status

 4. Generate embeddings for existing documents:

-git kb ai embed
+git-kb ai embed

 Sync conflicts during push/pull